PAPARA-ZZ-I/PAPARA-ZZ-I/PAPARA(ZZ)I_test_dataset/README.md

 To create new annotations, restart PAPARA(ZZ)I and choose a different username.
 Annotations made with a different username does not alter the annotations made by the other users.

-To visualise the exported results, open the summary files (in the 'summary' subfolder) with Excel or any similar program (summary files are best displayed in a spreadsheet program).
+To visualise the exported results, open the summary files (in the 'data-export' subfolder) with Excel or any similar program (summary files are best displayed in a spreadsheet program).